 - Ice cubes in your fish tank will keep the water from overheating and suffocating your fish.

-- Warm water holds less oxygen so be sure you have a air bubbler going and keep the temp under 72 degrees for tropical fish.
+- Warm water holds less oxygen, so be sure you have an air bubbler going and keep the temp under 72 degrees for tropical fish.

 Protect Your Health from the Heat